theodoreOnzGit/teh-o/lit_review/main.typ

 @Leppaenen2015.
 For HTGR geometry, the speed up can be as high as 10 times compared to traditional surface tracking @Leppaenen2015.
-However, this method suffers from efficiency problems in regions with localised heavy absorbers @Leppaenen2015.
+However, this method suffers from efficiency problems in regions with localised heavy absorbers @Leppaenen2015, or even regions where cross sections are relatively low in one region and relatively high in another.
+One example is that of shielding, where geometry consists of highly absorbing or scattering material adjacent to large volumes filled with air
+@Leppaenen2017.
 Therefore, the algorithm switches to one based on surface tracking near these absorbers @Leppaenen2015.

+Moreover, one key mission of the Monte Carlo code for HTGR is in MGXS generation.
+For delta tracking, we cannot use the track length estimator to estimate cross sections @Leppaenen2017.
+All tallies must instead be based on the, potentially less efficient, collision estimator, which needs actual collision events in order to score in the tally @Leppaenen2017.
 Thus, we can see that Delta Tracking is not a silver bullet.

 Despite these drawbacks, Serpent has been successfully used for HTR-10 simulations when generating MGXS for the TORT-TD deterministic code @Setyawan2021.
-In simulating doubly-heterogeneous geometries, the advantages outweigh the drawbacks.
+This is likely because the inefficiencies in the collision flux estimator are small.
+This is mainly due to the fact that the number of collisions is comparable to the number of neutron tracks @Leppaenen2017.
+Thus, for reactor physics applications and in doubly-heterogeneous geometries, the advantages outweigh the drawbacks.

 = Surface Tracking Speedup methods